 - Soft Tennis — a version of the game of tennis played primarily in Asia, very similar to regular tennis except they play with soft balls.

 - Beach Tennis — a sport which has elements from tennis and volleyball, and played on the beach

 - Road Tennis — a version of tennis played on a smaller court with paddles and a low wooden net.

-- Pickleball — a non-contact racket sport which is similar to badminton, tennis, and table tennis.
+- Pickleball — a non-contact racket sport that is similar to badminton, tennis, and table tennis.